AC Milan All-Time Team

 CB: Alessandro Nesta (Italy)

-He is considered the best defender of his generation.
+Nesta is considered one of the best defender of his generation.
 He was the Serie A defender of the Year for 4 times.
 He started his career with Lazio.
 Later, he played with AC Milan where he won two Champions' league.
 He also played in MLS.
 He earned 78 caps.
 He played on the 2006 WC winning team, but injured in the third game of the tournament.
-He won two Champions' league with AC Milan.
-He started his career with Lazio and played with them.
+He also went to 1998 and 2002 World Cup Finals as well as the European Championship in 1996, 2000 and 2004.

 Alessandro Costacurta was Baresi's partner at central defense for both club and country.
 He was a part of 5 Champions' League winning team for AC Milan.
 However, he only played 59 times for Italy because largely of injuries.
 He went to two World Cup Finals (in 1994 and 1998), as well as a European Championship in 1996.
 With Italy, he managed to reach the 1994 World Cup Final, which was lost against Brazil on penalties.